-The entry point to your federated supergraph
+The entry point to your supergraph

 The Apollo Router (recommended): This is a high-performance, precompiled Rust binary.